Table of Contents

 - Hypolipidemic: Lowers lipid level.

 - Hypotensive: lowers blood pressure relieve hypertension and relaxes the walls of the arteries.

 - Vasodilator: Widen/dilates blood vessels.

 Passion flower has sedative, hypnotic, antispasmodic and anodyne properties.
 It is used traditionally for nerve pain, generalized seizures, hysteria, nervous tachycardia and spasmodic asthma.
 It has also been used to treat diarrhea, dysentery and dysmenorrhea by acting on the nervous system.

 The Native Americans used this herb as tonic and remedy for insomnia, hysteria and convulsions in children.
 The Houma tribe added it to drinking water as a tonic.
-The poultice of plant applied externally for healing bruises and fruit juice for sore and tired eyes.
+The poultice of the plant applied externally for healing bruises and fruit juice for sore and tired eyes.
 Internally, the tea used to sooth the nerves, to ease tension, restlessness, irritability and mild insomnia.
 In Italy, Passion Flower is used to treat hyperactive children.

-- It is a very gentle non-addictive sedative with depressant action on the central nervous system due to presence of alkaloids and flavonoids.
+- It is a very gentle non-addictive sedative with depressant action on the central nervous system due to the presence of alkaloids and flavonoids.
 It promotes restful, sound sleep, particularly in cases of nervous insomnia.

 - It is effective remedy for nervous, menopausal and premenstrual tension, irritability, and fatigue and tension headaches.